Financial aid can help you pay for tuition, books and supplies, and living expenses. These steps will walk you through the process. PAYING FOR COLLEGE

 LEARN THE TYPES OF FINANCIAL AID

 CREATE AN ACCOUNT To begin the process of applying for financial aid, you must create an account (FSA ID) at studentaid.gov .
-The Social Security Administration must verify your FSA ID (allow 3 days) before you can complete the FAFSA.
+Apply early to avoid any issues with filing the FAFSA.
 COMPLETE THE FAFSA The FAFSA is your application for federal, state, and college-based financial aid.
-Complete the form at studentaid.gov by the college’s priority date. • T he colleges you list on the form will use your FAFSA information (your income, assets, and family size) to award financial aid. • After you submit your FAFSA, expect an email from Federal Student Aid that confirms your form was processed.
+Complete the form at studentaid.gov by the college’s priority date. • T he colleges you list on the form will use your FAFSA results (SAI - Student Aid Index) to award financial aid. • After you submit your FAFSA, expect an email from Federal Student Aid that confirms your form was processed.
 It will also indicate if further action is required. • Complete the FAFSA every year you’re in college. • If you previously attended college, log into studentaid.gov to check your financial aid eligibility to see if you have maxed out on grants and/or loans.
-For free help with the FAFSA, see FAFSA Tools at EducationQuest.org or contact the EducationQuest location nearest you.
+For free help with the FAFSA, see the “Pay for College” section at EducationQuest.org or contact the EducationQuest location nearest you.

 1